kartiktennis/2018-Capital-One-May-Software-Engineering-Summit/README.md

 * **Call Type vs Number of Occurrences**
     * Medical Incidents were the dominant type by far, accounting for almost 70% of the calls in the dataset

-Created geographical map of incident locations usig Mapbox API:
+Created geographical map of incident locations using Mapbox Studio and API:
 * **Incident Map**
     * Medical Incidents, Structure Fires, and Alarms accounted for the majority of the dataset as seen on the map.
 All other types were grouped into a Miscellaneous category